-These tools have variable temperature controls.
+These wood burner pens have variable temperature controls.
 The “writing nib” is heated by an electrical current passing directly through it.
 Some models having interchangeable nibs to allow for various different burning effects.

 The advanced wire-nib burner will come with built-in thermostats to give you greater control over the temperature of the tip.

-These tools also offer a large range of interchangeable tips including fish scales, down feather tips, and specialty textures.
+A wire tip kit may also offer a large range of interchangeable tips including fish scales, down to feather tips, and specialty textures.

-In a pyrography kit – you will usually find a wood burning pen and a selection of nibs.
-Some advanced pyrographic kits give you more options – these may include letters and number stamps, a stencil, a stand, case and finger guards.
+In wood burning pyrography kits – you will usually find a burning pen and a selection of nibs.
+Some advanced pyrography sets give you more options – these may include letters and number stamps, a stencil, a stand, case, and finger guards.